This information is written for any woman who:

 This information is also designed for any partner, family member and friend who may wish to provide a woman with support.

-- What a perinatal mental health service is.
-When - and why - you might be referred to such a service.
+- when - and why - you might be referred to such a service

 Most of us expect to feel happy, excited and positive during pregnancy, and when our baby is born.
 But it doesn’t always happen like this.
 You can feel many different emotions during pregnancy and after birth.
 These can range from love, pride and joy, to worry, sadness and frustration.
 It is natural to feel stressed or anxious at times during pregnancy - or when you have a new baby.
 These emotions are quite normal.